cs3org/OCM-API/IETF-RFC.md

 described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-We define the following concepts (with some non-normative references to related concepts from OAuth and elsewhere):
+We define the following concepts, with some non-normative references to related concepts from OAuth and elsewhere:

-* __Resource__ - the piece of data or interaction to which access is being granted, including but not limited to: a file or folder, a video call, a contact, a printer queue, etc.
+* __Resource__ - The piece of data or interaction to which access is being granted, including but not limited to: a file or folder, a video call, a contact, a printer queue, etc.
+* __Remote Resource__ - A Resource provided by the Sending Server.
+* __Shared Resource__ - A Resource shared by an OCM Server, becoming a
+Remote Resource if accepted by the Invite Receiver OCM Server.
-* __Share__ - a policy rule stating that certain actors are allowed access to a Resource.
-Also: a record in a database representing this rule
+* __Share__ - A policy rule stating that certain actors have specific access rights to a Resource; it MAY also refer to a record in a database representing this rule.
-* __Sending Party__ - a person or party who is authorized to create
+* __Sending Party__ - A person or party who is authorized to create
-Shares (similar to "Resource Owner" in OAuth)
+Shares; similar to "Resource Owner" in OAuth.
-* __Receiving Party__ - a person, group or party who is granted access
+* __Receiving Party__ - A person, group or party who is granted access
-to the Resource through the Share (similar to "Requesting Party / RqP" in OAuth-UMA)
+to the Resource through the Share; similar to "Requesting Party / RqP" in OAuth-UMA.
+* __Share Creation Notification__ - A server-to-server request from the
+sending server to the receiving server, notifying the receiving server that a Share has been created.
-* __Sending Server__ - the server that:
+* __Sending Server__ - The server that:
   * holds the Resource ("file server" or "Entreprise File Sync and Share (EFSS) server" role),
   * provides access to it (by exposing at least one "API"),
-  * takes the decision to create the Share based on user interface gestures from the Sending Party (the "Authorization Server" role in OAuth)
+  * takes the decision to create the Share based on user interface gestures from the Sending Party (the "Authorization Server" role in OAuth),
-  * takes the decision about authorizing attempts to access the Resource (the "Resource Server" role in OAuth)
+  * takes the decision about authorizing attempts to access the Resource (the "Resource Server" role in OAuth),
-  * sends out Share Creation Notifications when appropriate (see below)
+  * sends out Share Creation Notifications when appropriate (see below).
-* __Receiving Server__ - the server that:
+* __Receiving Server__ - The server that:
-  * receives Share Creation Notifications (see below)
+  * receives Share Creation Notifications (see below),
-  * actively or passively notifies the receiving user or group of any incoming Share Creation Notification
+  * actively or passively notifies the receiving user or group of any incoming Share Creation Notification,
-  * acts as an API client, allowing the receiving user to access the Resource through an API (e.g. WebDAV) of the sending server
+  * acts as an API client, allowing the receiving user to access the Resource through an API (e.g. WebDAV) of the sending server.
-* __Sending Gesture__ - a user interface interaction from the Sending
+* __Sending Gesture__ - A user interface interaction from the Sending
-Party to the Sending Server, conveying the intention to create a Share
+Party to the Sending Server, conveying the intention to create a Share.
-* __Share Creation__ - the addition of a Share to the database state of the Sending Server, in response to a successful Sending Gesture or for another reason
+* __Share Creation__ - The addition of a Share to the database state of the Sending Server, in response to a successful Sending Gesture or for another reason.
-* __Share Creation Notification__ - a server-to-server request from the
-sending server to the receiving server, notifying the receiving server that a Share has been created
+* __Sharing User__ - A user providing access to a Resource through a
+Share.
-* __FQDN__ - Fully Qualified Domain Name, such as `"cloud.example.com"`
+* __FQDN__ - Fully Qualified Domain Name, such as `"cloud.example.com"`.
-* __OCM Server__ - a server that supports OCM.
+* __OCM Server__ - A server that supports OCM.
+* __OCM API Discovery__ - Process of evaluating properties of a Remote
+Resource, after establishing contact with an OCM Server.
-* __Discovering Server__ - a server that tries to obtain information in
+* __Discovering Server__ - A server that tries to obtain information in
-OCM API discovery
+OCM API Discovery.
-* __Discoverable Server__ - a server that tries to supply information in
+* __Discoverable Server__ - A server that tries to supply information in
-OCM API discovery
+OCM API Discovery.
-* __OCM Address__ - a string of the form
+* __OCM Address__ - A string of the form
-`<Receiving Party's identifier>@<fqdn>` which can be used to uniquely identify a user or group "at" an OCM Server.
+`<Receiving Party's identifier>@<fqdn>` which can be used to uniquely identify a user or group "at" an OCM Server and MAY be referred to as Federated Cloud ID.
 `<Receiving Party's identifier>` is an opaque string, unique at the server. `<fqdn>` is the Fully Qualified Domain Name by which the server is identified.
 This MUST be the domain at which the `/.well-known/ocm` endpoint of that server is hosted.
-* __OCM Notification__ - a message from the Receiving Server to the
+* __OCM Notification__ - A message from the Receiving Server to the
 Sending Server or vice versa, using the OCM Notifications endpoint.
-* __Invite Message__ - out-of-band message used to establish contact
+* __Invite Message__ - Out-of-band message used to establish contact
-between parties and servers in the Invite Flow, containing an Invite Token (see below) and the Invite Sender's OCM Address
+between parties and servers in the Invite Flow, containing an Invite Token (see below) and the Invite Sender's OCM Address.
-* __Invite Sender__ - the party sending an Invite
+* __Invite Sender__ - The party sending an Invite.
-* __Invite Receiver__ - the party receiving an Invite
+* __Invite Receiver__ - The party receiving an Invite.
-* __Invite Sender OCM Server__ - the server holding an address book
+* __Invite Sender OCM Server__ - The server holding an address book
-used by the Invite Sender, to which details of the Invite Receiver are to be added
+used by the Invite Sender, to which details of the Invite Receiver are to be added.
-* __Invite Receiver OCM Server__ - the server holding an address book
+* __Invite Receiver OCM Server__ - The server holding an address book
-used by the Invite Receiver, to which details of the Invite Sender are to be added
+used by the Invite Receiver, to which details of the Invite Sender are to be added.
-* __Invite Token__ - a hard-to-guess string used in the Invite Flow,
+* __Invite Token__ - A hard-to-guess string used in the Invite Flow,
-generated by the Invite Sender OCM Server and linked uniquely to the Invite Sender's OCM Address
+generated by the Invite Sender OCM Server and linked uniquely to the Invite Sender's OCM Address.
-* __Invite Creation Gesture__ - gesture from the Invite Sender to the
+* __Invite Creation Gesture__ - Gesture from the Invite Sender to the
 Invite Sender OCM Server, resulting in the creation of an Invite Token.
-* __Invite Acceptance Gesture__ - gesture from the Invite Receiver to
+* __Invite Acceptance Gesture__ - Gesture from the Invite Receiver to
 the Invite Receiver OCM Server, supplying the Invite Token as well as the OCM Address of the Invite Sender, effectively allowlisting the Invite Sender OCM Server for sending Share Creation Notifications to